onyx-platform/lib-onyx/doc/server-api.md

 ##### Docstring

-Given a job id, returns a map of task id -&gt; peer ids, denoting which peers are assigned to which tasks for this job only.
+Given a job id, returns a map of task id -> peer ids, denoting which peers are assigned to which tasks for this job only.

 ---